HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-In about 30% of cases, poorly healing, painful ulcers with a yellowish, spotty, necrotic base develop in the lesions after trivial trauma; depending on the location, (painful) accompanying periostitis may also occur.
+In about 30% of cases, poorly healing, painful ulcers with a yellowish speckled, necrotic base develop in the lesions, following trivial trauma; depending on the localization (e.g., tibial edge), (painful) concomitant periostitis may also occur.

-Healing with atrophy of the skin and destruction of the skin appendages is possible.
+Healing with atrophy of skin and subcutaneous fat with loss of skin appendages is possible.